Your hiking gear is crucial for any of your hiking experiences in nature!

 How to Choose Hiking Shorts?

-What you wear while hiking is important and one item of clothing you should buy is hiking shorts.
+What you wear while hiking is essential and one item of clothing you should buy is hiking shorts.

-You need these to provide sufficient protection from the weather, while still having the features that make them comfortable and practical for outdoors activities.
+You need these to provide sufficient protection from the weather, while still having the features that make them comfortable and practical for outdoor activities.

 Look for shorts that are lightweight and made from a material such as nylon as this means they are also quick drying and do not hold or absorb water.

 Choosing the Right Hiking Shorts Size